Questions, Comments, or Corrections? Let us know!

 • Summer: June 1 – July 31 [12-month programs only]

-22. Which GOLD objectives must be assessed for each checkpoint?
+18. Which GOLD objectives must be assessed for each required checkpoint?

-• The two English Language Acquisition objectives (Objectives 37 and 38) must also be completed for a child age 3 and older if indicated by the results of the GOLD Home Language Survey.
+For children ages 3-5, Objectives 37 and 38 (English Language Acquisition) must also be completed when indicated by the results of the GOLD Home Language Survey.

-• Refer to item #31 for examples of documentation.
+Refer to Question #27 for examples of acceptable documentation.

-• Objectives 24-36 are required for Head Start, Head Start Collaboration programs and Title I funded early childhood programs.
-These Objectives are in the areas of Science and Technology, Social Studies, and The Arts.
+Objectives 24–36 are required only for children enrolled in Head Start, Head Start Collaboration programs, and Title I-funded early childhood programs.
+These objectives address:

 COLOR BANDS